leealex0201/MushroomClassification/README.md

 # MushroomClassification
-This is another practice code script for mushroom classification data
+This is another practice code script for mushroom classification data.
+Mushroom data contains many features and edibility will be determined based on the features.
+However, it is not clear that all features listed are equally crucial for the classification.
+Correlated features could be removed by applying the penalty term in the cost function.
+In this project, I will attempt to apply L1 penalty term in the optimization process of regression analysis.